2020 United States presidential election in Arizona: Aftermath

-On February 23, 2021, Maricopa County announced that forensic audits of their vote tabulation equipment by two independent auditors had found no irregularities.

 Controversies

 Early call

 Fox News called Arizona for Biden at 11:20 p.m.
 EST on November 3, election day, with 73% of projected vote counted.
 The Associated Press did so at 2:51 a.m.
 EST on November 4.
 Fox News received push-back from the Trump campaign as no other network called Arizona on election night.
 Fox News decision desk director Arnon Mishkin defended the Arizona call at 12:30 a.m., saying that Fox News was "four standard deviations from being wrong" and that Trump was "not going to be able to take over and win enough votes to eliminate that seven-point lead that [Biden] has".
 Biden and other Democratic candidates began election night with a wide lead in the state, and at the time Fox News called Arizona for Biden, he led by 210,259 votes (53.9% to 44.9%).
 The reporting in Arizona was the reverse of a 'red mirage' and 'blue shift' effect seen nationwide, where the counting of election day votes before early and absentee votes gave Republicans across the country an early lead.
-Votes cast on election day typically leaned heavily Republican while those cast early and absentee ballots leaned heavily Democratic, partially due to the skepticism of mail in voting mostly from Trump and fellow Republicans.
+Votes cast on election day typically leaned heavily Republican while those cast early and absentee ballots leaned heavily Democratic, partially due to the skepticism of mail-in voting spread mostly by Trump and fellow Republicans.
 However, Arizona and several other Sun Belt states had the opposite effect.
 Early votes and absentee votes cast before the election were pre-counted and released shortly after 10:00 p.m.
 EST, when polls closed.
 Election day votes, as well as a few absentee votes, were released on election night and trickled in throughout the rest of the week.
 FiveThirtyEight correctly predicted that close races "might have to wait for those last few ballots before knowing who won".
 Despite Biden's lead dropping throughout the week, it became clear that Trump's margin among election day votes would not be enough to overtake Biden's lead: Trump needed 59% of the outstanding vote to win, but continuously won around only 53% of the votes released in several ballot dumps after election day.

 On November 11, Decision Desk HQ, along with several other outlets, projected that Biden would carry the state.
 On November 12, ABC News, NBC News, CNN and The New York Times all projected Biden to carry the state shortly after 11:00 p.m.
 Eastern.